tcorbettclark/sql-constructor/README.md

 # sql-constructor

-Programming approach and utility functions to construct and maintain well-formatted SQL from Python 3.6 or above.
+Programming approach and utility functions to construct and maintain well-formatted SQL from Python 3.6 and above.

 ## Motivation and Philosophy